LOGIC AND RELIGION?

 Although logic, a symbol of rationality, may appear to be opposed to religion, both have a long history of cooperation.
 Philosophical theology, from Anselm to Godel, provided many famous attempts to prove the existence of God.
 On the other hand, many atheologists, such as Hume, for example, have developed powerful arguments designed to refute the existence of God.
-These arguments have been examined and developed in various ways by twentieth-century analytic philosophy of religion.
-Also, at several times, logical concepts and tools play important roles in the world's religious traditions.
-In the Bible, God is identified with the concept of logos; other religions, such as Buddhism, Islam, and many Hindu Orthodox schools, such as Nyaya and Vedanta, are strongly linked to reasoning.
+These arguments have been examined and developed in various ways by twentieth-century analytic philosophers of religion.
+In addition, logic concepts and tools have played important roles in the world's religious traditions.
+In the Bible, God is identified with the concept of logos; other religions, such as Buddhism, Islam, and many Indian Orthodox schools, such as Nyaya and Vedanta, are strongly linked to reasoning.
 Nevertheless, it seems that as an academic field, the area of logic and religion has not yet been consolidated.

 THE ROLE OF FORMAL LOGIC IN THEOLOGICAL INQUIRY

 There is a perennial philosophical debate on the relation between reason and religion.
-Many theologians have struggled to show that there is a place, and perhaps need, to rational thought in religion.
-Indeed, it can be reasonably defended that only by making use of critical rational thought could we have hope of developing theology into a mature and fruitful discipline.
+Many theologians have struggled to show that there is a place, and perhaps a need, for rational thinking in religion.
+Indeed, it can reasonably be argued that only by making use of critical rational thinking could we hope to develop theology into a mature and fruitful discipline.

 Logic is the discipline that studies sound arguments.
 In one sense, it is the canon of rationality.
 As such, it is essential for critical reflection on religion.
-Alike to what happened with physics in the sixteenth and seventeenth centuries, logic was mathematized at the end of the nineteenth and beginning of the twentieth centuries.
-This gave it an impressive power to deal with its basic issues as well as a remarkable interdisciplinary cross-fertilization.
-It also turned it into a powerful theory of representation, able to foster our understanding of a wide range of concepts and principles, such as the ones present in the living religious traditions.
+As with physics in the 16th and 17th centuries, logic was mathematized in the late 19th and early 20th centuries.
+This gave it impressive power to deal with its basic issues as well as a remarkable interdisciplinary cross-fertilization.
+It also turned it into a powerful theory of representation, able to foster our understanding of a wide range of concepts and principles, such as those present in the living religious traditions.

 Mosque at Hyderabad, Pakistan